ereiskind/nolcat/docs/source/the_database.rst

 ====================================
 1. Create a copy of "initialize_vendors.csv"
 2. In the `Vendor_Name` field, list all the sources which provide resources--publishers, aggregators, free sources, ect.
-3. For all of the above values that have vendor codes in Alma, add those codes to the `Vendor_Code` field
+3. For all of the above values that have vendor codes in Alma, add those codes to the `Alma_Vendor_Code` field
 4. Upload the CSV

 Naming Conventions in the Database and Source Code